-Before we know it, our least favorite time of year will be coming around again: April 15th, the deadline to file your taxes.
+Before we know it, our least favorite time of year will be coming around again: April 15th, the deadline to file your taxes!

 Yes, even Uncle Sam tries to help when he can.

-The RV As A Second Home
+The RV As A Second Home Tax Deduction

-Most RV owners bought their rig with an RV loan provided by some sort of financial institution.
-In turn, they are charged interest.
+Most RV owners buy their rigs with an RV loan provided by some sort of financial institution.
+In turn, when you get a loan you are charged interest.
 In most cases, interest paid on a loan is not an acceptable deduction.

-The only loan interest payments that are acceptable deductions today are home mortgage interest payments.
+The only loan interest payments that are acceptable tax deductions today are home mortgage interest payments.
 Your mortgage holder will supply you with the needed information to determine what portion of your monthly payment went toward the finance charge, or interest portion of the loan.